 Under Brigham Young’s direction he sent a wired message to President Abraham Lincoln confirming Utah’s loyalty to the Union saying,

 “Utah has not succeeded but is firm for the Constitution and the laws of our once happy country and is warmly interested in such successful enterprises as the one so far completed.”

 3. Alif Bryan b.
 December 31, 1901, Utah, United States; d.
 1998, Los Angeles, Los Angeles County, California, United States -> Industrial Chemist Tehachapi Concrete

 1. Douglas Gregory Bryan b.
 April 8, 1986, Knoxville, Knox County, Tennessee, United States born Catholic.
 Sacred Heart Cathedral School.
 Knoxville Catholic High School.
 Pellissippi State Associate of Science Degree.

 -> published music as droog byron and dig doug sounds published writing content in hacker noon and above intelligent publications.
-Emerge – e-book available on website.
-Web development, Videography company indie mediator, – technician, designer, business development.
-East Los Angeles.
-Boyle Heights.
-190 profiles added and counting Geni Genialogy.
+IndieMediator Website.
+Web development, Videography company, – technician, designer, business development.
+Trade Show Marketing.

 others: Family Search, My Heritage, Ancestry, Irish Cluster DNA, O’Brien Clan,